 Stine Leth is known for her knitted sculptures and wall objects.
 She is autodidact and never followed a knitting recipe.

 In 2014 she created a series of knitted cushions – the LETH cushions.
-The cushions are industrially produced, but resembles her person style.
+The cushions are industrially produced, but resembles her personal style.

 In 2015 she collaborated with Henrik Ilfeldt on designing The Korridor Stool.
 The idea was to create a piece of furniture that raises the question: “Where does design end and art begin?”
 The Korridor Stool has a clear functionality, but with its top hand knitted by Stine Leth herself, some may perceive it as an art piece.